About Us

 In 2002, CAVA was rebranded to Columbia University Emergency Medical Service (CUEMS).
 In 2003, CUEMS celebrated 40 successful years of emergency care with the purchase of a new ambulance – a Horton 364, called "04” or “Odysseus.”
 Odysseus witnessed CUEMS’s switch from paper to electronic documentation in 2009, and was joined by a new ambulance in 2010 – "05" or “Achilles,” which replaced the aging 17-year-old “03.”
 After over a decade of serving the Columbia community and the greater Morningside Heights neighborhood, Odysseus retired graciously in April of 2015, and was replaced by “06” or “Penelope.”

-Today, Columbia University Emergency Medical Service – aided by Achilles and Penelope, our beloved two ambulances – has more than 40 active members and responds to over 1,300 calls a year.
-Active 24 hours a day, 7 days a week, CUEMS has become an essential part of the University.
+Today, Columbia University Emergency Medical Service – aided by Achilles and Penelope, our two beloved ambulances – has more than 40 active members and responds to over 1,300 calls a year.
+Active 24 hours a day, 7 days a week during the academic year, CUEMS has become an essential part of the University.
 To this day, CUEMS, the Department of Public Safety, Health Services at Columbia, and the Trustees of Columbia University have a relationship of collaboration, cooperation, and trust.